HomeTop HeadlinesFOX News Crew Caught Red-Handed on Street Camera

 Surveillance State Catches Fox in the Act

-Broadcasting from outside Haidian Station, where he counted at least 20 cameras on a single corner, Baier told viewers the city has added cameras in recent years.
+Broadcasting from outside Haidian Station on May 13, where he counted at least 20 cameras on a single corner, Baier told viewers the city has added cameras in recent years.
 Jaywalking and double-parking, he noted, now trigger instant fines.

-“In fact, our driver parked illegally for two minutes, and he got a message on his phone that he got a ticket for about 40 bucks U.S because they saw it on the camera,” Baier said, according to a report on the broadcast.
+“In fact, our driver parked illegally for two minutes, and he got a message on his phone that he got a ticket for about 40 bucks U.S because they saw it on the camera,” Baier said.

 “Big Brother is watching.
 There are literally cameras everywhere in Beijing,” Baier told viewers, before pivoting to broader concerns about the Chinese Communist Party’s interest in citizen tracking and social scoring.
 “They say it’s to make everybody feel safe,” he said.
 “These cameras are watching every minute.
 They’re everywhere.”